2015 meeting of Ma Ying-jeou and Xi Jinping: The meeting

 On 5 November 2015, Xi Jinping, the General Secretary of the CCP, departed from Beijing to Vietnam as his first state visit to the nation at the invitation of General Secretary of the Communist Party of Vietnam, Nguyễn Phú Trọng and President Trương Tấn Sang.
-Xi continued his state visit to Singapore and arrived at the island nation on 6 November 2015 with his wife Peng Liyuan.
+On 6 November 2015, coinciding with the 25th anniversary of the establishment of diplomatic relations between the People’s Republic of China and Singapore, Xi Jinping’s Air China special plane arrived at Changi Airport from Vietnam at about 5:30 p.m. to begin his state visit to the island nation together with his wife Peng Liyuan.